 Want to know the design center upgrades you should never get when building a new home?
 I’m here to help and tell you the upgrades that are worth every penny.
 When we bought our current home, hubby and I got to have the full design center experience.
 And let me tell you, as nice as it is to be able to pick out almost everything in your home, it can be quite overwhelming.
 With choice after choice, how do you know if what you chose is actually worth it?
 Keep reading and I’ll go over what you should avoid and what’s a good deal when building your new home.
-Plus, you can grab my free New Home Design Center Checklist.
+Plus, you can join my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Let’s get started.

 New Home Upgrades to Avoid